Emerson Junior-Senior High School: Athletics

 The girls bowling team won the overall state championship in 1976.

 The baseball team won the Group I state championship in 1982 (defeating Middlesex High School in the tournament final), 1992 (vs. Arthur P. Schalick High School), 2000 (vs. Pitman High School), 2001 (vs. Keyport High School), 2015 (vs. Middlesex) and 2019 (vs. New Providence High School).
-Two runs scored in the first inning provided the margin needed for a 2-0 victory in the tournament finals against Middlesex to win the 1982 Group I state title.
-The 2000 team finished the season with a record of 26-5 after winning the Group I title by defeating Pitman by a score of 5-4 in the championship game.
-The team won the North I, Group I state sectional championship in 2001 with a 4–1 win over Midland Park High School in the tournament final and went on to win the Group I title with a 2-1 victory against Keyport in the championship game to finish the season with a 25-6 record.
-The 2015 team finished the season with a 26-5 record after defeating Middlesex High School by a score of 3-1 in the tournament final.
+The program's six state titles are tied for eighth-most in the state.
+Two runs scored in the first inning provided the margin needed for a 2–0 victory in the tournament finals against Middlesex to win the 1982 Group I state title.
+The 2000 team finished the season with a record of 26-5 after winning the Group I title by defeating Pitman by a score of 5–4 in the championship game.
+The team won the North I, Group I state sectional championship in 2001 with a 4–1 win over Midland Park High School in the tournament final and went on to win the Group I title with a 2–1 victory against Keyport in the championship game to finish the season with a 25–6 record.
+The 2015 team finished the season with a 26–5 record after defeating Middlesex High School by a score of 3–1 in the tournament final.
 The team won the Group I state championship in 2019, defeating Glassboro High School by a score of 8–5 in the final game of the tournament.

-The 1983 football team finished the season with an 11-0 record after winning the NJSIAA North I Group I state sectional title with a 21-7 win against Saddle Brook High/Middle School in the championship game.
+The 1983 football team finished the season with an 11–0 record after winning the NJSIAA North I Group I state sectional title with a 21–7 win against Saddle Brook High School in the championship game.

 The 2003 boys' tennis team, as a second seed, won the school's first state championship in decades with a 3–2 win over Waldwick High School.
 The team again made it to the section final in 2004, but their efforts fell short with a 4–1 loss to Mountain Lakes High School.